phpbb/quickinstall/docs/sandbox-cli.md

 bin\qi.cmd help
 ```

-If either launcher reports that `php` is not recognized, install PHP 8 or newer and add its directory to the Windows `PATH`.
+If either launcher reports that QuickInstall requires PHP, install PHP 8 or newer and add the directory containing `php.exe` to the Windows `PATH`.
 Open a new terminal and run `php --version` to confirm it is available.

 #### Docker command fails